Patent Box and Optimization for Technology Companies – Highgate

 More about Patent Box

-• analysis of the tax calculation and preparation of the relevant accounting documentation for the Patent Box;
+• Analysis of the tax calculation and preparation of the relevant accounting documentation – we will take care of accurate and legally correct documentation;

-• drafting contracts/implementing elements into existing contracts to take advantage of Patent Box and IP protection;
+• Drafting and modifying contracts – we implement elements into existing contracts to take advantage of Patent Box and IP protection;

-• in cooperation with the Czech technical company RESEA, we also provide a technical audit of the taxpayer’s research and development activities in order to identify whether these activities can be considered research and development activities.
+• Technical audit of research and development activities – in cooperation with the Czech technical company RESEA, we also provide a technical audit of the taxpayer’s research and development activities in order to identify whether these activities can be considered research and development activities.

 History of the Patent Box and Patent Boxes in Europe